Fans Want Nina Dobrev To Star In ‘Twilight’ Movie Reboot With Taylor Lautner?

-Twilight reboot is happening — at least for some fans, who are hoping to see Taylor Lautner and Mackenzie Foy as Jacob Black and Renesmee Cullen.
+A Twilight reboot is happening; at least for some fans, who are hoping to see Taylor Lautner and Mackenzie Foy as Jacob Black and Renesmee Cullen.
 Apart from this, many fans are still hoping that Vampire Diaries star Nina Dobrev will replace Kristen Stewart in the rumored Twilight movie reboot.

 Earlier this month, Twilight movie star Robert Pattinson gave an interview in which he talked about the possibility of the film’s reboot.
-During the interview, when it was asked to Robert of expanding the Twilight universe just like other Hollywood films are doing these days, FKA Twigs’ fiancé joked that if the studio is expanding the movie’s universe and are thinking about some spin-off, then he would like to see his own independent story.
+During the interview, when Robert was asked about expanding the Twilight universe just like other Hollywood films are doing these days, FKA Twigs’ fiance joked that if the studio plans to expand the movie’s universe with a spin-off film, then he would like to see his own independent story.

 “I mean, I’m always kind of curious.
 Anything where there’s a mass audience — or seemingly an audience for it — I always like the idea of subverting people’s expectations.
 So there could be some radical way of doing it, which could be quite fun.
 It’s always difficult when there’s no source material.
 But, yeah, I’m always curious,” the 30-year-old star further added.

 Pattinson’s statement made many Twilight fans believe that the studio and the brains behind the novels are actually working on a new film.
-However, now the followers of the film have taken to social media to create an online frenzy in which they all are asking for a movie in which they get to see Jacob and Renesmee.
+However, now the followers of the film have taken to social media to create an online frenzy in which they are asking for a movie in which they get to see Jacob and Renesmee.

 'Twilight' Fans Are United In Wanting A Jacob And Renesmee Spinoff — But Will It Ever… https://t.co/VKyoG09BNA